Rigidity of Circle Packings with Flexible Radii: Prestress Stability and Second-order Rigidity

-The first term is strictly negative by (\ref{prestress}), and the second term is non-positive.
+Substituting (\ref{secondorder}) into (\ref{3product2nd}) we have: The first term is strictly negative by (\ref{prestress}), and the second term is non-positive.
 Since we reached a contradiction if $\mathbf{p}''$ exists, $\mathbf{p}'$ is not extendable. \end{proof}

-\begin{definition} If a stress $\omega$ described in proposition \ref{prestressprop} exists, we say $\omega$ \textbf{blocks} $\mathbf{p}'$. $(G,\mathbf{p})$ is \textbf{prestress stable} if some stress blocks every nontrivial proper infinitesimal motion. \end{definition} The reason we care about second order rigidity is the following:
+\begin{defn} If a stress $\omega$ described in Proposition \ref{prestressprop} exists, we say $\omega$ \textbf{blocks} $\mathbf{p}'$. $(G,\mathbf{p})$ is \textbf{prestress stable} if some fixed stress blocks every proper non-trivial infinitesimal motion. \end{defn} Here, we emphasize again that the sign requirements on the stress $\omega$ from Proposition \ref{prestressprop} depend on the new partition based on the given $\mathbf{p}'$.
+Nearly all calculations for second order rigidity are dependent on the $\mathbf{p'}$ being chosen.
+Therefore, the requirement that the same stress $\omega$ blocking every nontrivial proper $\mathbf{p}'$ is not as simple as it looks when there is more than one nontrivial proper infinitesimal motion.
+This usually requires a semi-definite programming solver.
+The reason we care about second-order rigidity is the following:

-\begin{proposition} If a packing $(G,\mathbf{p})$ is second order rigid, then it is rigid. \end{proposition} \begin{proof} Without loss of generality we assume the trivial motion is $0$ in a proper motion $(G,\mathbf{p}(t))$.
-Suppose the lowest order nonzero derivative is of order $n$, in the proof of proposition \ref{firstorderrig} we showed the $n^{th}$ derivative must be an infinitesimal motion.
-The goal is to show the second order motion will appear at the $2n^{th}$ derivative.
+\begin{proposition} If a packing $(G,\mathbf{p})$ is second-order rigid, then it is rigid. \end{proposition} \begin{proof} Let $(G,\mathbf{p}(t))$ be a proper motion.
+Suppose that the lowest-order nonzero derivative is of order $n$.
+Without loss of generality, we assume that the first $n-1$ derivatives are all $0$s.
+In the proof of Proposition \ref{firstorderrig} we showed that the $n^{th}$ derivative must be an infinitesimal motion.
+The goal is to show that the second-order motion $(\mathbf{p'},\mathbf{p}'')$ will appear at the $n$ and $2n^{th}$ derivative.
+And therefore a nontrivial proper second order motion exists if a nontrivial proper motion exists.

 Now if the first $n-1$ degree derivatives are all $0$, then we are left with: